KyleNeece/KyleNeece.github.io/content/DM Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 26.md

 - Party goes into their designated downtime activities
 	- Eli
 		- Going back to his village, jungle plane, lawyer, talk about forest cutting down
+		- Proficiency in Persuasion and Deception
 	- Jackson
-		- TBD
+		- You can prepare spells from both the Druid Spell List and the Zodiac Spell List
 	- Ben
-		- TBD
-		- Own runic language
+		- Learned runes and created a runic robot
-			- Ham Sandwich
 	- Djani
 		- Missions for Jackson Felwinter
 			- Freelancer now
 		- Full magic item replication
 		- Degalith upgrade
-			- Can roll half the amount of sneak attack dice to give a status effect
+			- Can roll half the amount of damage dice to give a status effect for 2 turns
-				- Burning
+				- Burning --> takes fire damage equal to your intelligence modifier at the start of its turn
-				- Eroding
+				- Eroding --> has a -2 to armor
-				- Chilled
+				- Chilled --> becomes vulnerable to cold damage
-				- Wet
+				- Wet --> becomes vulnerable to lightning damage
-				- Electrocuted
+				- Electrocuted --> has a -2 to dexterity saving throws
-				- Deafened
+				- Deafened --> disadvantage on checks relying on sound
 	- Isaac
 		- Learning power word
 			- Learned powerword dance
+				- Under 100 hp ottos irresistible dance always works for the first time
 			- learned command
 		- Can pick any 2 spells per day that can be cast at their level
 	- Matt